 Stay up-to-date on accounting standards

-The internet and the advent of social media has meant that instead of pouring over massive dossiers like they did in the past, accountants can keep abreast of changing regulations and standards at the touch of a button.
+The internet and the advent of social media have meant that instead of pouring over massive dossiers as they did in the past, accountants can keep abreast of changing regulations and standards at the touch of a button.

 Be proactive rather than reactive

 There is an increasing trend towards proactive accounting.
 With more accountants expected to play a role in businesses’ decision-making processes, they have to understand the potential implications of any significant business initiatives their customers might want to undertake.

 This could mean, for example, determining if the business should keep its premises or retrench employees to reduce the impact of the pandemic.
 Accountants are expected to understand and provide input on all the possible implications of these actions.